aky3dze/LITA-Projects/Sales Performance Analysis for a Retail Store/README.md

 - `Quantity` - The number of units ordered.
 - `UnitPrice` - The price per unit of the product.

-## Tools and concepts applied
+## Tools and techniques
-The following tools and concepts were used for data processing, analysis and visualization:
+The following tools and concepts were employed for data processing, analysis and visualization:
-- Microsoft Excel [Download Here](https://www.microsoft.com/es-es/) - for data cleaning and initial analysis
+- Microsoft Excel [Download Here](https://www.microsoft.com/es-es/) - For initial data cleaning and analysis

-- SQL server - for querying and extracting key insights
+- SQL server - For querying and extracting key insights
   	- The following SQL techniques were used:
   	 1. Aggregate functions
-  	 2. Subqueries
+  	 2. Subqueries and conditional filtering

-- PowerBi - for data visualization and dashboard creation
+- Power BI - For data visualization and dashboard creation
 	- The following PowerBi features were incorporated:
    	 1. Measures
-   	 2. Calculated columns
-   	 3. DAX
+   	 2. DAX

-- Github - to showcase this project as part of a portfolio
+- Github - To showcase this project as part of a portfolio

 ## Data Cleaning and Preparation
-data loading and inspection
-handling missing variables
+- Data loading and inspection: The raw data was initially loaded in Excel, and checked for missing values, duplicates and consistency in data format.
-data cleaning and formating
+- Data cleaning and formatting: This involved removing duplicates.

-### Exploratory data analysis
----
+- Calculation of subscription duration (in days) using the Excel formula `= Quantity*UnitPrice`
+- Loading data into SQL server and Power BI; data types were reviewed accordingly.

+## Exploratory Data Analysis
+Exploratory Data Analysis (EDA) was conducted using SQL to uncover key sales insights, such as identifying top products, analyzing sales by region, and identifying monthly trends.

+### SQL Queries Used in Analysis:
 ````sql
 --Product renamed as Item